What To Consider When Prepping A Non-Natural Hedgehog Habitat?

 You want to avoid a metal wire cage with a metal tray on the bottom, because these are cold and slippery for hedgehogs, and can rust.
 Plastic on the other hand, is very easy to clean.

-Plastic storage containers are very inexpensive compared to the other caging options, but they do require some customizing.
+Plastic storage containers are very inexpensive compared to the other caging alternatives, but they do require some customizing if you buy one.

 Hamor Hallow Breeders suggests making the holes nickel-size so that the hedgehogs cannot get stuck in the holes if they do somehow manage to make it to the top in an attempt to escape.